 We had a lot of wonderful times and created many lasting memories.
 One of my fondest Valentine moments was actually only a few weeks after our first date.
 Chris took me out to dinner at one of my favorite restaurants and gave me a Precious Moment figurine that would later become the topper for our wedding cake.

 Boy those were the days!
 We didn’t have a care in the world and a two- hour wait at a restaurant was no big deal.
 Fighting the crowds and buying overpriced flowers seemed worth it.
 However, 10 years of marriage and two kids later, I have to say that Valentine’s Day has lost a little bit of its luster.

 Now that we are “grown-up” and have responsibilities, it seems like such a waste to spend so much money for just one day of the year.
 On average, a dozen roses is triple the price on Valentine’s Day than any other time of the year.
 And don’t even get me started on how much more expensive restaurants can be on Valentine’s Day!
 Add to that paying a babysitter for the night out, and you could’ve taken a small vacation for the amount of money spent on just one night.

 Once we had kids, we started doing things a little different for Valentine’s Day.
-I head to the local meat market and get a couple of premium cut steaks, a nice bottle of wine and sometimes even a movie (depending on how sleep deprived I am at the time).
+I head to the local and get a couple of premium cut steaks, a nice and sometimes even a (depending on how sleep deprived I am at the time).
 Once the kids go to bed, we have our “date.”
 There aren’t any distractions, we eat our food when it’s nice and hot and don’t have to worry about driving after having a couple of drinks.

 So, this year, think outside of the box and bring some “extra-ordinary” into your Valentine celebration.
 You could be creating memories that will last a lifetime!